ffejcaplan/Street_Smarts/README.md

   - It will the ask the customer if they'd like to add a tip with 3 preset options: 17%, 20%, 25%
 - Once complete, the order will appear as a pop-up window as if it were a ticket for the kitchen

-### Inventory

-- If an employee wants to view everyitem that has ever been on the menu, they can do so from the inventory page.
-Like the POS page, it'll be organized by category
-- From this page an emoployee can do the following:
-  - Add a new item to the menu
-  - Take an item off the inactive menu and make it active
-  - Take an item off the active menu and make it inactive

 ### Sales